Mark Geiger: Refereeing career

 Geiger first took up refereeing in 1988.
+In 2003, he was named Referee of the Year by the New Jersey Soccer Association.
 He became a United States Soccer Federation National Referee in 2003 and officiated in Major League Soccer from 2004 to 2018.
 He has officiated in CONCACAF tournaments since becoming a FIFA referee in 2008, and has officiated Gold Cup and other international tournaments and fixtures.
 Geiger was selected for the CONCACAF U-20 Championship in 2011, where he refereed the final.

 Geiger officiated at the 2011 FIFA U-20 World Cup in Colombia.
 He officiated the Group E game between eventual tournament champions Brazil and Austria at Estadio Metropolitano Roberto Meléndez in Barranquilla.
 He then took charge of the Group B game between Uruguay and Cameroon at Estadio El Campín in Bogotá.
 He was appointed to the Round of 16 match between Spain and South Korea at Estadio Palogrande in Manizales.
 Finally, he refereed the Final with American Assistant Referee Sean Hurd and Canadian Assistant Referee Joe Fletcher, between Brazil and Portugal at Estadio El Campín in Bogotá.
 This was the first time a referee from the United States has ever officiated a major men's tournament final.

 Geiger was selected as the Major League Soccer referee of the year for the 2011 season, and then again in 2014.

 In 2012, Geiger was selected as one of 16 referees to officiate at the 2012 Summer Olympics in London.
 Geiger took charge of the Group D match between Spain vs. Japan and the quarterfinal between Japan vs. Egypt.
 In 2013, Geiger was an official at the 2013 CONCACAF Gold Cup.

 Geiger was selected as CONCACAF's representative referee for the 2013 Club World Cup.